al-maisan/infra-4788/README.md

 2024-08-24T19:00:41+02:00 INF state root: '5875ec5bab5d9bf89b6e29962e15e53739ca34a4822e4e0068d82ac2bab211fd'
 ```

-As you can see the beacon state is also written to a file (in SSZ-snappy format) so you can re-run the program for it again.
+As you can see the beacon state was also written to a file (in SSZ-snappy format) so you can re-run the program for it again.

 The output produced looks as follows:
 ```json